 This ‘outer appearance’ can be derived from having a good reputation and any other physical representations of the company, be it the office itself, the company website, logo, advertisements, and marketing content.

+Word of mouth will help prospective clients to become actual clients, as existing clients vouch for the investment firm.
 Serve clients well, and they are likely to share their positive experiences, which in turn can lead to new business.

-According to a survey the Oechsli Institute, 92% of clients discovered their advisors through word-of-mouth influence, and 60% reported that the main reason they chose their advisor was because of the word-of-mouth influence.
+According to a survey by the Oechsli Institute, 92% of clients discovered their advisors through word-of-mouth influence, and 60% reported that the main reason they chose their advisor was because of the word-of-mouth influence.

 Besides, referrals are the most cost-efficient way of bringing in new business, as a firm is handed warm leads at little to no cost.